Confronting Grand Challenges in Environmental Fluid Mechanics: Conclusion

 \section{Conclusion}

-In this paper, we have presented and discussed a wide range of Grand Challenge problems that need to be tackled as we strive towards a more sustainable planet.
+In this paper, we have presented and discussed a wide range of Grand Challenge problems {in Environmental Fluid Mechanics (EFM)} to be tackled as we strive towards a more sustainable planet.
 They range from fundamental advances in understanding and modeling of stratified turbulence and consequent mixing, to applied studies of pollution transport in the ocean, atmosphere and urban environments.

-An important aspect of the discussions was the juxtaposition of scientists and engineers.
+{An important consideration in tackling Grand Challenge problems is the juxtaposition of science and engineering}.
 For example, those developing flow-based solutions in the urban environment are often directed towards building simulations of the system, whereas the scientists are interested in understanding their observations of the natural world through modeling.
 In both cases, however, the modeling approach embraces the idea of simplification, and the use of dimensional analysis to ensure the models capture the dominant effects.
 Another very important example is the planning of a field experiment to monitor the potential environmental impacts of deep-sea mining, with sea floor surveillance designed to follow any sediment plumes generated by the process.
-In this context, the engineering process has the potential to disturb a deep-marine habitat and so careful measurement and modeling based on rigorous science is needed to understand the possible impacts.
-Combined engineering and scientific approaches are therefore in order.
+In this context, the engineering process has the potential to disturb a deep-marine habitat and so careful measurement and modeling based on rigorous science is needed to understand the possible impacts. {The key take away is that for grand scale problems such as these, both engineering and scientific approaches are in order}.

-While discussions at the meeting emphasised the importance of understanding the fundamentals and using this to build both scaling laws and accurate models, it also recognised the potential transformation in modelling associated with the advent of large data sets, and the ability to recognise patterns and rules within such data.
+{While there is great importance in understanding the fundamentals and using this to build both scaling laws and accurate models, the potential transformation in modelling associated with the advent of large data sets, and the ability to recognise patterns and rules within such data, is also recognized}.
 This can lead to data based models to complement predictive modeling.
 It is key, however, to not lose sight of the value of fundamental physics based models in identifying bounds on particular flow regimes, as indicated by dimensionless parameters.
 This can help with developing predictive models for highly non-linear processes for which data based models may not always capture such transitions in behaviour.